IIIF/api/source/presentation/4.0/model.md

 ### source
 {: #source}

 A Content Resource that is used as the souce of audio information in an Audio resource.
-The value _MUST_ be a Content Resource with the `id`, `type`, and `format` properties.
+The value _MUST_ be a Content Resource with the `id`, `type` properties.

 * Audio resources _MUST_ have the `source` property.<br/>
   Clients _SHOULD_ process the `source` property on an Audio resource.